By the Grace of God (song): Live performances

 Perry performed the song at the 57th Annual Grammy Awards which were held on February 8, 2015.
 The performance was in support of domestic violence and sexual assault victims.
 Before she appeared on stage, a prerecorded video message from U.S. President Barack Obama was screened, which featured him encouraging musicians to support the "#ItsOnUs" sexual assault campaign.
 Then, domestic violence victim Brooke Axtell delivered a brief speech about her story.
 During the performance, Perry was clothed in a white dress, while shadows danced behind her.
 MTV's John Walker labelled it as her most "powerful performance yet", while Arienne Thompson of USA Today wrote that it was "powerful and subdued" compared to the "flamboyant and playful" sets Perry is known for.

-Perry performed the song on June 22, 2018 at her Witness: The Tour show at Manchester Arena in Manchester, England in tribute to the victims who died in the Manchester Arena bombing.
+Perry performed the song on June 22, 2018, at her Witness: The Tour show at Manchester Arena in Manchester, England in tribute to the victims who died in the Manchester Arena bombing.

+Perry performed the song as medley with "Still Need You" on May 21, 2023, at the season 21 finale of American Idol, with contestant Haven Madison.